aviyt31622/Android-PIN-Attack/README.md

 ```

-Android-PIN-Bruteforce (0.1) is used to unlock an Android phone (or device) by bruteforcing the lockscreen PIN.
+Android-PIN-Attack (0.1) is used to unlock an Android phone (or device) by bruteforcing the lockscreen PIN.
-  Find more information at: https://github.com/urbanadventurer/Android-PIN-Bruteforce
+  Find more information at: https://github.com/urbanadventurer/Android-PIN-Attack

 Commands:
   crack                Begin cracking PINs